 Why would you have any faith in models examining the behaviors of exocivilizations—something no one has ever seen?

 I like to draw a parallel to the Higgs boson.
 This is a fundamental particle that was “discovered” in 2012, but really you could say it was discovered in 1964.
-That was when three papers appeared extrapolating from well-understood physics to propose this particle that would wait nearly a half-century before actually being seen.
+That was when three papers appeared extrapolating from well-understood physics to propose this particle that would wait nearly half a century before actually being seen.
 The details obviously would have to be filled in by actual data, but in that intervening time physicists went quite far in thoroughly extrapolating the particle’s nature.

 Thus, when it comes to thinking about the interactions between an advanced technological civilization and its planet, well, we actually know a lot more about that today than people knew about the Higgs boson 50 years ago.
 We have lots of examples of planetary climates that we’ve studied right here in the solar system—Venus, Mars, Titan, Jupiter, and so on.
 And we’ve got computer models that can nicely forecast, for instance, the weather on Mars!
 So we really do understand climate pretty well.
 And a civilization, to some degree, is just a mechanism for transforming energy on a planetary surface.
 This gets us into the realm of thermodynamics on global scales, which is supercool.